igorw/smaug/README.md

 There are tools that allow you to get parser from a grammar definition.
 In common use are parser generators such as Yacc and Bison.
-But they require inline code definition corresponding to the parse that will then generate the code for the parser.
-They also don't handle certain grammars such as left-recursive.
+But they require inline code definition that will then generate the code for the parser.
+They also don't handle certain grammars, such as left-recursive ones.

 But...
 There is a solution.
 From the land of functional programming come the mighty **Parser Combinators**!